Collaborators

 Sarath Kotagama is a Sri Lankan ornithologist and environmentalist.
 He holds a BSc from the University of Colombo and a PhD from the University of Aberdeen, focusing on the behavioural ecology of the rose-ringed parakeet.
 Kotagama served as a lecturer at the University of Colombo and the Open University of Sri Lanka, and as Director of the Department of Wildlife Conservation.
 He was appointed Professor of Environmental Science at the University of Colombo and later became Professor Emeritus.
 Kotagama has been a consultant to various organisations and held leadership roles in conservation societies.
 He received the "2003 Distinguished Service Award for Environment Education and Journalism" from the International Society for Conservation Biology.
 The endemic toad species Duttaphrynus kotagamai was named in his honour.
 In 2017, he was awarded the title of Vidya Jyothi by the Government of Sri Lanka.

 Salome Nanayakkara is an artist based in Sri Lanka, who works mostly with recycled metal and other found objects.
-She has master’s degrees in English and in Counselling and Psychosocial work from the University of Colombo and works full time as a psychotherapist.
+Salome has a Bachelor’s degree in English and a Master’s degree in Counselling and Psychosocial work from the University of Colombo.
+She works full time as a psychotherapist.
 Her art is informed largely by her practice in psychotherapy, which she uses to explore the complexities of human emotion and experience and the healing agency of creative practice.

 Sanjeewa Wijesundara is a passionate designer and researcher who uses knowledge and creativity for innovative solutions in the fashion and textiles industry.
 He works as an industrial designer and is conducting his postgraduate research at the University of Moratuwa.
 His research focuses on current and historical influence of power, culture and heritage and their links to fashion and customer perceptions.